top of page

 Overlapping this was a decade of corporate training and development in creativity and storytelling skills development, in which I covered the Asia Pacific region like a manic preacher evangelising living life out-of-the-box.
 (And out-of-a-suitcase -- I was on the road averagely 200 nights a year, doing four countries and 6 workshops in one memorable exhausting week.)

 Covid brought all of that to a grinding halt.
 And made me reflect on the madness of that peripatetic lifestyle.
-So I wrote a book on pivoting, and pivoted my own life: now I'm home 365 nights a year, with my beautiful wife and cats (Rocky and Rolling), amid the vineyards of a country town in rural NSW.
-And loving it.
-It gives me more time to indulge my love of watching rugby, and listening to African Jazz and Latin Reggae.
+So I wrote a book on pivoting, and pivoted my own life: now I'm home 365 nights a year, with my beautiful wife and cats (Rocky and Rolling), in a coastal town in NSW, Australia.

-And probably one day I should write the story about how I did all of this while undergoing cancer surgery and treatment (for two completely unrelated Stage 4 cancer episodes) over the last 8 or 9 years.
+And probably one day I should write the story about how I did all of this while undergoing cancer surgery and treatment (for two completely unrelated Stage 4 cancer episodes) over the last 10+ years.

 But that can wait, because I've too many other stories I want to share first.
 And then there's motorcycle trips.
 And then ... and then ...
 After all, as a Lloyd I have got a lot to live up to.